-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations remains, prepared by a suitably qualified and experienced heritage specialist.
-The Proponent must consult with the Registered Aboriginal Parties in the development of the Subplan with respect to Aboriginal objects.
-Note: Human remains that are found unexpectedly during works are under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately. bridge to the local community outlined in Section 2. - measures to retain the existing North Star station sign in alongside the rail corridor in North Star Community Park outlined in Sections 5.9.1. - Sections 5.8.6 and 5.8.7 outline an Unexpected Heritage Finds and Human Remains Procedure.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations j. measures to retain the existing North Star station sign in situ (or re-instated following construction) alongside the rail corridor in North Star Community Park; and k. an Unexpected Heritage Finds and Human Remains Procedure, with the requirement that DPC Heritage are contacted and consulted upon the discovery of human remains, prepared by a suitably qualified and experienced heritage specialist.
+The Proponent must consult with the Registered Aboriginal Parties in the development of the Sub-plan with respect to Aboriginal objects.
+Note: Human remains that are found unexpectedly during works are under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately. and panel platform at Moree Railway Station outlined in Sections 5.2 and 5.9.1. an interpretation strategy for Edgeroi, Bellata and Gurley Railway Stations outlined in Section 5.9.1. all practical options for offering components of the Croppa Creek rail bridge to the local community outlined in Section 2. measures to retain the existing North Star station sign in alongside the rail corridor in North Star Community Park outlined in Sections 5.9.1.
+Sections 5.8.6 and 5.8.7 outline an Unexpected Heritage Finds and Human Remains Procedure.
 C12 The Flood Emergency Management Sub-plan must include measures for managing flood risks during construction and address flood recovery.
-Pre construction The FEMP was prepared in consultation with DPIE and approved, CEMP rev E 04/02/2021.
+The FEMP was prepared in consultation with DPIE and approved, CEMP rev E 04/02/2021.
 Endorsement of these plans was provided a letter from NSW DPIE dated 7 April 2021.
 Compliant C13 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Secretary.
 The CEMP and CEMP Sub-plans, as approved by the Secretary, including any minor amendments approved by the ER, must be implemented for the duration of construction.
 Where the CSSI is being staged, construction of that stage is not to commence until the relevant CEMP and sub-plans have been endorsed by the ER and approved by the Secretary.
-Preconstruction The condition was triggered outside of the audit period and was found compliant.
+The condition was triggered outside of the audit period and was found compliant.
 The CEMP, Sub-plans, and monitoring programs were prepared in consultation with DPIE and approved, CEMP rev E 04/02/2021.
 Endorsement of these plans was provided a letter from NSW DPIE dated 7 April 2021.
-Compliant
+Not triggered